rossdotpink/recipes/README.md

 3. run `mvn package` to build a bootable `.jar` inside `target/`
 4. run `mvn wildfly-jar:run` to run it

+By default, it will run on http://127.0.0.1:8080/recipes

+## Documentation

+The code itself contains some JavaDoc comments.
+There is also a Postman collection for testing and an OpenAPI spec which can be used with e.g. Swagger UI or the online Swagger Editor.

 # Structure
 ## Package structure